-Seany Clarke is a British singer-songwriter whose music has developed into a casual, rhythmic blend of alternative folk and soul with a sound and colour that is often half a step outside traditional borders of genre.
+Seany Clarke is a British singer-songwriter whose music has developed into a casual, rhythmic blend of alternative Folk and Soul with a sound that is often half a step outside traditional borders of genre.

-Seany's second album 'Familiar Strangers’ will be released in July 2019.
+Seany's second album Familiar Strangers will be released in July 2019.
 Entirely self-penned, self-produced and self-played, he gives us acoustic psychodrama that courts tenderness and submits to tension.
-As Seany zooms into the troubled mind, he finds echoes of his own experiences and shares them with irony, pathos and playful sadness.
-Seany puts it this way: “I’m looking into an infinity mirror seeing myself and a million different shades of strangers receding in a row.
-In divided times are we so different after all?”.
+As Seany zooms into the troubled mind, he finds echoes of his own experiences and shares them with irony, pathos and playfulness.
+Seany says: “I’m looking into an infinity mirror seeing myself and a million different shades of strangers receding in a row.
+In divided times are we so different after all?”

 Seany took his message to the stage on a support tour at venues such as Nell’s Jazz and Blues, London, and Exeter Phoenix, as well as to more recent supports that included Dexy’s Midnight Runners’ hero Geno Washington.
-These gigs saw him perform stripped-back acoustic versions of songs from the album that bristled with raw soulful & rhythmic intent - a vibe that has come a long way since Seany’s punky beginnings.
+These gigs saw him perform stripped-back acoustic versions of songs from the album that bristled with raw soulful and rhythmic intent - a vibe that has come a long way since Seany’s punky beginnings.

-“Sly, Curtis and even Prince are all present in spirit" - the Brighton Source
+“Sly, Curtis and even Prince are all present in spirit as the vocal lilts above notes we’re personally incapable of reaching this side of puberty” – Brighton Source

 “Classy 21st Century pop with a soulful undertow” – soulandjazzandfunk.com

 “Sweet, evocative, soulful”– The Argus